pyjamabrah/pyjamabrah/content/products/c-language/index.md

         - C programming from scratch
         - Data types, variables, declarations.
         - Bit-Wise operators
-        - Bit manipulation techniques using bit-wise operators and examples
-        - Bit extraction and working with memory mapped peripheral registers
         - Other operators of C (arithmetic, logical, relation, assignment )
         - The concept and idea of Functions in C
         - Pointers and casting